#Itches and ouches

 • Your baby is suddenly upset at night and/or cries when you change the nappy.

-• Some of these signs seem right to you but you are still unsure of what’s affecting your baby?
+• Some of these signs seem right, but you are still unsure what affects your baby.

-It’s been observed that nappy rash occurs generally between 6 and 12 months.
-That’s when your baby starts to sit upright: friction between skin and nappy are at an all time high!
+It's been observed that nappy rash occurs generally between 6 and 12 months.
+That's when your baby starts to sit upright, and friction between skin and nappy is at an all-time high!

-That apart, nappy rash can be caused by teething, fever, diarrhoea, or changes in baby’s diet.
+Apart from that, nappy rash can be caused by teething, fever, diarrhoea, or changes in the baby's diet.

-It is very painful for babies but if taken care of early enough, it can be soothed rapidly.
+It is excruciating for babies, but if taken care of early enough, it can be soothed rapidly.

 How to get rid of nappy rash?